Cloudwater Brew Co: Beers

-Cloudwater was one of the first UK breweries to sell its beers in 440 ml cans.
+Cloudwater was one of the first UK craft breweries to sell its beers in 440 ml cans.

 From its inception the brewery has produced a wide range of beers, from traditional English styles such as mild, stout and India pale ale (IPA), to international varieties such as Helles, grisette and cream ale.
 Unlike most British breweries, Cloudwater opted not to brew a core range of beers, instead creating a seasonally changing selection using hops and malts available at different times of year.
 The brewery's range of Double IPAs, a heavily hopped and stronger version of the traditional IPA, have received particular acclaim; four beers from the range were named among the Best New Beers of 2017 at the RateBeer awards in Santa Rosa, California.

 In January 2017, the brewery announced that it was to cease production of cask-conditioned ale.
 Co-founder Paul Jones cited inadequate profit margins and unacceptable levels of variation in the final product due to differing cellarmanship standards among the reasons for the decision.
 After an 18-month hiatus, Cloudwater returned to cask brewing in October 2018 with the stipulation that it would only be sold at a small number of venues approved by the brewery.
 The move was welcomed by the likes of the Campaign for Real Ale and beer writer Roger Protz.

-Cloudwater was one of the first British breweries to market its beers in 440 ml cans, having previously predominantly used 330 ml glass bottles.
+Cloudwater was one of the first British craft breweries to market its beers in 440 ml cans, having previously predominantly used 330 ml glass bottles.
 This decision led numerous other UK microbreweries to follow suit, and by October 2018 the larger cans accounted for 40% of all packaged craft beer sold nationwide.
 The designs featured on Cloudwater's cans have also received recognition; in 2019 the brewery was featured in the BEER+ART event at the Tate Modern in London.

 As of April 2022, Cloudwater Brew Co has released more than one thousand different beers, including collaborations with national and international breweries such as BrewDog, Magic Rock, Lervig, Jester King and To Øl.
 On the popular beer scoring app Untappd, the brewery's beers have an average rating of 3.96 out of 5, making Cloudwater the 17th-highest rated English brewery.